 KMCS3 is closely overseen and administratively supported by the following members of iCSS’s management and operational teams:

-- iCSS Student Engagement Lead: Dr Alexandra Covaci, School of Engineering
+- iCSS Student Engagement Lead: Dr Alexandra Covaci, Senior Lecturer in Digital Arts and Technology, School of Engineering

-- iCSS Director and Outreach Lead: Professor Shujun Li, School of Computing
+- iCSS Director and Outreach Lead: Professor Shujun Li, Professor of Cyber Security, School of Computing

-- iCSS Deputy Director (Education): Dr Virginia Franqueira, School of Computing
+- iCSS Deputy Director (Education): Dr Virginia Franqueira, Senior Lecturer in Cyber Security, School of Computing

 The Chair of the SG is iCSS’s Student Engagement Lead.
 The SG meets quarterly to discuss strategic and governance-related matters of KMCS3.